 Currently, MAF awards scholarships ranging in value from $1000 to $8000.

-Please note that the application forms, submittal requirements, and due dates are different for the Robinson scholarship, the AIA Grand Rapids undergraduate scholarship, and the MAF graduate scholarships (application forms are available for download, right).
+Please note that the application forms, submittal requirements are different for the Robinson scholarship, the AIA Grand Rapids undergraduate scholarship, and the MAF graduate scholarships (application forms are available for download, right).

 Criteria For Selection